Daneelv/Nextjs-devspace-blog/README.md

 ## 📜 About

-This was one of my first Next.js projects, this project was exclusively used to explore what NextJS is about, and exploring the file based routing.
+This was one of my initial Next.js projects, created to explore the framework’s core concepts and to experiment with file-based routing

 ---